kubernetes/enhancements/keps/sig-cli/1441-kubectl-debug/README.md

 | Pod Copy            | empty securityContext; sets shareProcessNamespace                          |
 | Ephemeral Container | empty securityContext                                                      |

-This profile adds configuration to "baseline" that's required under the restricted security profile, such as requiring a non-root user and dropping all capabilities.
+This profile is identical to "baseline" but adds configuration that's required under the restricted security profile, such as requiring a non-root user and dropping all capabilities.

+Probes and labels continue to be stripped from Pod copies.

 #### Profile: sysadmin